 Breakdown

-A 6 meters long open motorboat with an outboard engine lay completely under water in a protected marina, but what caused the breakdown seemed like a mystery.
-The boat was lifted and drained but no holes or leakage could be found by the salvages.
-The most frequently discussed theory to why the boat sank was that a heavy rainfall had caused the self-draining to take in water from the sea backwards, since the hull cloth that the boat was moored to had clogged the outlet due to heavy wind against the stern.
+A 6 meters long open motorboat with an outboard engine lay completely under water in a protected marina.
+But the cause to the breakdown seemed like a mystery.
+The boat was lifted and drained.
+No no holes or leakage could be found by the salvages.
+The most frequently discussed theory to why the boat sank was that a heavy rainfall had caused the self-draining to take in water from the sea backwards.
+The suspected reason was that the hull cloth that the boat was moored to had clogged the outlet.
+This was in turn due to heavy wind against the stern.

 Anyway, the insurance company paid for the boat.
-About 1 year later the fault was found and it had nothing to do with the hull cloth.
+About 1 year later the fault was found.
+It had nothing to do with the hull cloth.

 The hull grommet made of chrome-plated dezincification resistant brass (AMC-metall) was shown at removal to be completely broken inside the stern.
 The question was how it could break in that position?
 The answer was a manufacturing defect in the stern bulkhead.